flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 Flowlist naturally allows to prioritize on all levels of the hierarchy, i.e. to change the item order in all subitem lists.
 So, I prioritize top level categories against each other as well as the minutiae involved in small tasks.

-To quickly sort a list by priority and to distinguish ongoing items from others, I also set those items in progress.
+To quickly sort a list by priority and to distinguish ongoing items, I also set those items in progress.
 Setting an item in progress moves it to the top and changes its icon to a play button:
 <img src="/blog-images/software-development/flowlist/next_action_step.png" style="margin-bottom:-20px">
-Now, on the mored detailed levels, prioritization is less about importance and more about sequence of execution, and that helps me immensely at keeping track.
+On the more detailed levels, prioritization is less about importance and more about sequence of execution, and that helps me immensely at keeping track.

-I have quite a few projects or responsibilities that I wanna stay on top of, some as future options, some on hold, some I'm currently dealing with.
+I have quite a few projects or responsibilities I wanna stay on top of, some as future options, some on hold, some I'm currently dealing with.
 When I get back to a task or project, I need to know exactly where it stands so I can continue working on it right away.
 I want to know what I did last, what I'll do next and how it will unfold down the road.

 Through hierarchical prioritization, my next action step is always well defined, down to whatever level of detail I cared to define it.